Gambling: Buddhism

-Lord Buddha stated gambling as a source of destruction in Singalovada Sutra.
+The Buddha stated gambling as a source of destruction in Singalovada Sutra.

+Professions that are seen to violate the precept against theft include working in the gambling industry.

 Hinduism

 Ancient Hindu poems like the Gambler's Lament and the Mahabharata testify to the existence of gambling among ancient Indians, while highlighting its destructive impact.
 The text Arthashastra (c.
 4th century BCE) recommends taxation and control of gambling.

 Judaism

 Ancient Jewish authorities frowned on gambling, even disqualifying professional gamblers from testifying in court.

 Christianity

+Although the bible does not condemn gambling, instead the desire to get rich is called to account numerous times in the New Testament.

 Catholicism

 The Catholic Church holds the position that there is no moral impediment to gambling, so long as it is fair, all bettors have a reasonable chance of winning, there is no fraud involved, and the parties involved do not have actual knowledge of the outcome of the bet (unless they have disclosed this knowledge), and as long as the following conditions are met: the gambler can afford to lose the bet, and stops when the limit is reached, and the motivation is entertainment and not personal gain leading to the "love of money" or making a living.
 In general, Catholic bishops have opposed casino gambling on the grounds that it too often tempts people into problem gambling or addiction, and has particularly negative effects on poor people; they sometimes also cite secondary effects such as increases in loan sharking, prostitution, corruption, and general public immorality.
 Some parish pastors have also opposed casinos for the additional reason that they would take customers away from church bingo and annual festivals where games such as blackjack, roulette, craps, and poker are used for fundraising.
 St. Thomas Aquinas wrote that gambling should be especially forbidden where the losing bettor is underage or otherwise not able to consent to the transaction.
 Gambling has often been seen as having social consequences, as satirized by Balzac.
 For these social and religious reasons, most legal jurisdictions limit gambling, as advocated by Pascal.